Isla-Labs/doppler-hp/README.md

 ## Deployments

 Latest deployments can be found [here](./Deployments.md).
-For historical deployments, you can check the [deployments](./deployments/) folder, which contains the deployment logs for each network.
+Historical deployment logs for Base and Base Sepolia can be found in the [deployments](./deployments/) folder.

 ## Attribution